How to Set Up an SMSF for Property Investment

 Many individuals fail to take action after establishing their SMSF, allowing their funds to sit idle without a clear investment strategy.
 This often stems from a lack of understanding of investment options or paralysis by analysis.

 To avoid this, develop a comprehensive investment strategy before setting up the SMSF.
-Engage in research and planning to ensure you have a clear plan for utilizing your funds effectively.
+Engage in research and planning to ensure you have a clear plan for utilising your funds effectively.

 2. Poor Assessment of Costs